RenewalRate.ca

 How accurate is this calculator?

-The math follows the Interest Act's semi-annual compounding rule, which is what every Canadian chartered bank uses on fixed-rate amortisation schedules.
-Given clean inputs, the monthly figure matches the bank's to within a dollar.
-It does not fold in property taxes where those are bundled with the payment, condo fees, or default insurance premiums on high-ratio balances.
+The math follows the Interest Act's semi-annual compounding rule (s.
+6: "calculated yearly or half-yearly, not in advance"), which is what every Canadian chartered bank uses on fixed-rate amortisation schedules.
+Given clean inputs, the monthly figure aligns with the bank's quoted payment, allowing for rounding.
+It does not fold in property taxes where those are bundled with the payment, condo fees, or CMHC mortgage default insurance premiums on high-ratio balances.

 What's a realistic renewal rate in 2026?

-As of April 2026, typical Canadian five-year fixed discounted rates sit in the 4.04 to 4.29 per cent range for strong credit profiles.
-Rates vary by lender, down payment, credit score, and amortization.
+Broker-channel five-year fixed rates render on Ratehub's best-mortgage-rates page; specific values are time-stamped at capture.
+Rates vary by lender, down payment, credit profile, and amortization.
 Check a current rate comparison site or a mortgage broker for rates tailored to your situation.

 Should I accept my existing lender's first renewal offer?

 Rarely.
 Your existing lender's initial offer is almost never their best available rate.
-Shopping the offer across 3-5 lenders, including the 30+ that Canadian mortgage brokerages can access, typically surfaces a better rate.
+FCAC encourages comparing offers from multiple lenders before renewal.
 Switching at renewal costs less than most homeowners assume.

 Does this calculator save or share my data?